-7.16.
-Quad Page Program (32H)
+7.16 Quad Page Program (32H)

 The Quad Page Program command is for programming the memory using four pins: IO0, IO1, IO2, and IO3.
+To use Quad Page Program the Quad enable in status register Bit9 must be set (QE=1).
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit before sending the Page Program command.
 The quad Page Program command is entered by driving CS# Low, followed by the command code (32H), three address bytes and at least one data byte on IO pins.